silnrsi/font-daibannasil/documentation/source/about.md

 ## Future plans

-Release as one font family, with a large range of weights, sufficient to cover the existing weights.

 Please send us your requests using the [form on the font website](https://software.sil.org/daibanna/#contact).
 If you are interested in helping us make the fonts better see the [Developer](developer.md) page.

 ## Announcement list